Maria Albin Boniecki: World War II

 At the same time, Boniecki was the chief of section V of Wachlarz, and gathered information within the camp for delegates of the Polish government-in-exile.
 Information was smuggled in and out of the camp routinely.

 With the help of the Polish Home Army, Boniecki escaped in 1944 and, rather than fleeing the country, resumed his counterintelligence activities.
 He took part in the Warsaw Uprising and was again captured by the Nazis.
 He passed through the German prisoner-of-war camps at Lamsdorf, Gross Born, and finally Sandbostel, where he was liberated by British forces.

 Post-war

-Boniecki settled in Paris where he met his wife Krystyna Boniecki (née Binental), also an artist.
-They continued sculpting and painting, and also developed educational toys for children, among them a tactile alphabet for the blind.
+Boniecki settled in Paris where he met his artist wife Krystyna Boniecki (née Binental), daughter of the noted musicologist, Leopold Binental, himself murdered with his wife, Krystyna's mother, at Auschwitz concentration camp.
+The Bonieckis continued sculpting and painting, and also developed educational toys for children, among them a tactile alphabet for the blind.

 In 1957 the couple moved to Denver, USA, and became US citizens in 1964.
 Later they moved to Tulsa, Oklahoma.
+He died aged 87 and was buried in Rose Hill Cemetery and Memorial Park, Tulsa, Oklahoma.